-When we get into the habit to respond in this way this can be very hard to change, however we can learn how to think and act differently.
+When we get into the habit to respond in this way this can be very hard to change, however, we can learn how to think and act differently.

-Tendency to add meanings to situations or in interactions with others.
+Thoughts - tendency to add meanings to situations or in interactions with others.
 Thoughts might include: it’s unfair, I have been treated unfairly, they are wrong and I am under attack.

-Anger, rage, frustration, anxiety, depression, shame and guilt can all follow the anger cycle.
+Emotions - anger, rage, frustration, anxiety, depression, shame and guilt can all follow the anger cycle.

-Adrenaline is released when we feel under attack.
+Physical arousal - adrenaline is released when we feel under attack.
 It energises the body providing an urge or readiness to deal with the situation

 By using the following STOPP technique you can learn how to think and act differently.

-What am I reacting to?
+- Observe - ask yourself - what am I reacting to?
 What I am feeling and thinking?

-Is this a fact or opinion?
+- Pull back and put it into perspective - is this a fact or opinion?
 Am I misreading the situation?

-Do the best thing for you or the situation.
+- Practice what works - do the best thing for you or the situation.
 What would help most?